 The primary question from the direct examination of Amigos’s office manager was not answered at trial, and it was not disputed that surveillance of Mr. Guzman had occurred in general.
 Amigos, at *11.
 With an objection sustained and an unanswered question, Amigos fails to meet the high burden of incurable and proper argument.
 Id.

-The question(s) presented by Plaintiff’s counsel do not strike the Court’s impartiality, equality, and fairness due to the absence of damage inflicted beyond the parties and this case if not corrected.
+The question(s) presented by the Plaintiff’s counsel does not strike the Court’s impartiality, equality, and fairness due to the absence of damage inflicted beyond the parties and this case if not corrected.
 Id.

 Takeaway: Incurable statements are rare and generally encompass arguments that strike at the courts’ impartiality, equality, and fairness because they inflict damage beyond the parties and the individual case under consideration if not corrected.

 Contact the Amaro Law Firm to Discuss a Potential Case Referral

 The Amaro Law Firm accepts referrals for work injury cases, personal injury cases, truck wreck cases, product liability claims, mesothelioma claims, and more.
 If you have a case you would potentially like to refer to us, we invite you to call (713) 352-7975 or Contact our Firm.

 1: Haygood v.
 De Escabedo.
 356 S.W.3d 390 (Tex.
 2011)